OphidiaBigData/esdm-pav-client/README.md

                 dependencies={t1: None})
 ```

-#### Save a ESDM PAV experiment document
+#### Save a PAV experiment document

-Save the ESDM PAV experiment as JSON document
+Save the PAV experiment as JSON document

 ``` {.sourceCode .python}
 e1.save("example.json")
 ```

-#### Validate a ESDM PAV experiment document
+#### Validate a PAV experiment document

-Validate the ESDM PAV experiment document before the submission
+Validate the PAV experiment document before the submission

 ``` {.sourceCode .python}
 e1.check()
 ```

-#### Submit a ESDM PAV experiment for execution
+#### Submit a PAV experiment for execution

-Submit the experiment created for execution on the ESDM PAV runtime
+Submit the experiment created for execution on the ESDM-PAV runtime

 ``` {.sourceCode .python}
 from esdm_pav_client import Workflow, Experiment